Image

 The Ministry pays SOTP funding to ITE providers.
 ITE providers distribute this funding to schools and kura, and student teachers participating in their ITE programmes.

-Host schools and kura receive $2,000 per student teacher.
-This contributes to the cost of hosting onsite for the school year.
+Host schools and kura receive a contribution to the cost of hosting onsite for the school year.

 Applications